adrianveen/SQL_Project/starting_with_questions.md

 Answer:

-The above query lists the percent of the total revenue that each city is responsible for.
+The 1st query lists the percent of the total revenue that each city is responsible for.
 The average contribution is 4% of the total revenue (see second query).
 From the first query, we see the maximum contribution is 31.65% and the minimum contribution is 0.06% of the total revenue.
 This set of percentages has a standard deviation of 6.7 and a variance of 45.5.